just-rich/richw.xyz/README.md

 `next.seo.config.js` contains SEO related data.

 ## Google Analytics
-Depends on which service usedd.
+Depends on which service used.
 This example is for Vercel.

 Settings > Environment Variables > Set Key to `NEXT_PUBLIC_GOOGLE_ANALYTICS` > Set Value to GA ID.